-- For appraisal to be effective, it must lead to the right consequences.
+- Appraisal systems, used to formally evaluate teachers, encourage continuous improvement of their practice by providing opportunities to acknowledge and reward teachers for their efforts.
+In Spain, 25% of teachers are in schools where school principals report that their teachers are never formally appraised, which is higher than the OECD average (7%).
+However, between 2013 and 2018, the percentage of teachers in a school where principals indicate that their teachers are never formally evaluated has decreased by 12 percentage points. - In addition, 21% of teachers have school directors who point out that their teachers are formally evaluated at least once a year by individuals or external bodies (20% OECD average). - For appraisal to be effective, it must lead to the right consequences.
 For example, consequences such as appointing a mentor to improve teaching or drafting a plan for professional development are well aligned with the formative function of appraisal.
-In Denmark, 84% of teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and 73% of teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - The goal of ensuring good performance and compliance with standards can be linked to performance incentives, such as wage increases and financial bonuses.
-In the last five years in Denmark, the proportion of teachers working in schools where appraisal sometimes results in a salary increase or a financial bonus increased by 20 percentage points. - In Denmark, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 37% in schools where school management has responsibility over salaries (OECD average 55%).
-In schools where school management does not have responsibility over salaries, the proportion is 12% (OECD average 30%).
-Based on principals' responses, 49% of schools have such responsibility over salary increases or bonuses, which is higher than the OECD average (32%).
+In Spain, 84% of teachers work in schools where the elaboration of professional development or a training plan is a common occurrence after an assessment (OECD average of 90%), and41% of teachers work in schools where the appointment of a mentor is a common occurrence after an assessment (OECD average of 71%). - The goal of ensuring good performance and compliance with standards can be linked to performance incentives, such as wage increases and financial bonuses.
+In the last five years in Spain, the proportion of teachers working in schools where appraisal sometimes results in a salary increase or a financial bonus increased by eight percentage points. - Based on principals' responses, in Spain, 13% of schools have autonomy over determining salary increases or bonuses for teachers, which is lower than the OECD average (32%).

+In Spain, the proportion of teachers who work in schools where appraisal can result in a salary increase or financial bonus is 66% in schools where school management has responsibility over salaries (OECD average 55%).
+In Spain, in schools where school management does not have responsibility over salaries, the proportion of teachers where appraisal can result in a salary increase or financial bonus is 4% (OECD average 30%).